breakerspace/weaponizing-censors/README.md

 ## 📃 License

 No license is included in this repository, since this repository is largely just a pointer to other repositories.
 Each of those other repositories contains its own license - please consult each for license information.

+## 📑 Citation

+To cite this paper, please use the Bibtex [here](https://www.usenix.org/biblio/export/bibtex/272318).